VirgilSecurity/virgil-demo-chat/README.md

 ## Local development

-To run the server locally clone the repository switch to `dynamodb` directory and run the following commands:
+To run the server locally clone the repository switch to repository root directory and run the following commands:

 ```shell
 npm install